Alan-Collins/CRISPR_comparison_toolkit/docs/source/content/tutorial.rst

 	# Omit -t if you are on a computer with only 1 thread
 	$ cctk blast -d Blastdb/assembly_db -r example_repeats.fna -o Blast_CRISPRs/ -p "ERR\d+" -s 2 -t 2

 ``cctk blast`` produces the same kind of outputs as ``cctk minced``.
 We can see the list of output files produced by each tool as a sort of table, with the ``cctk minced`` output in the left column and ``cctk blast`` output in the right column.
-The following command ``echo``s a column header and then lists the contents of each output directory in separate columns:
+The following command lists the contents of each output directory in separate columns with the name of the ``cctk`` tool that produced them as column headers:

 .. code-block:: shell